 Roeber spent another $8 million restoring, upgrading and expanding the now 4,700-square-foot home.
 And yes, that’s a hidden passage though the bookcase in the new double-height library and office space (which leads to a further hidden storage room).

-Deeded to Caltech after Roeber passed away last year, the home was priced at $11.85 million and listed this past April.
+Deeded to Caltech after Roeber passed away last year, the home was priced at $11.85 million by Compass and listed this past April.
 And having been reduced to $9.985 million in mid-May, the “Mayor’s Mansion” has now been on the market for 72 days, 39 of which have been at the reduced list price.